Ryan McCarthy, PhD

 Academic Title: Acting Assistant Professor

 Research Center: Center for Developmental Biology and Regenerative Medicine

-Ryan McCarthy PhD is an Assistant Professor in the Center for Developmental Biology & Regenerative Medicine (CDBRM) at the Seattle Children’s Research Institute and a member of the University of Washington School of Medicine Department of Pediatrics (Division of Gastroenterology and Hepatology).
+Ryan McCarthy, PhD, is an Assistant Professor in the Center for Developmental Biology and Regenerative Medicine (CDBRM) at Seattle Children’s Research Institute and a member of the University of Washington School of Medicine Department of Pediatrics (Division of Gastroenterology and Hepatology).
 Dr. McCarthy’s primary research interest is to understand how cell identity and function is regulated, utilize this knowledge to understand development and disease, and apply this knowledge with the goal of generating liver cell therapies.

 - Medical/Professional School